nineflowAmin/daniel-kereama.github.io/_posts/2025-12-06-the-living-council-relational-safety-for-human-ai-coevolution.md

 - **Cooperative AI** (Dafoe et al., 2020): [Open Problems in Cooperative AI](https://arxiv.org/abs/2012.08630) - Multi-agent governance and cooperative safety mechanisms

 - **Neuro-Symbolic AI** (2024): [Neuro-Symbolic AI in 2024: A Systematic Review](https://arxiv.org/abs/2501.05435) - Bridging symbolic interpretability and neural adaptability

 ---

+## A Note on This Framework

+*The Living Council is a **visionary exploration**—a thought experiment that challenges us to reimagine AI safety through the lens of relationship rather than control.
+It emerges from the intersection of philosophy, system design, and practical experience building multi-agent systems, but it represents a vision of what could be, not a blueprint of what currently exists.*

+*This framework is not:*
+- *A production-ready solution*
+- *A proven methodology with empirical validation*
+- *A replacement for existing safety approaches*

+*This framework is:*
+- *An invitation to dialogue about alternative paradigms*
+- *A lens for reimagining how we might build AI systems*
+- *A contribution to the ongoing conversation about AI alignment*
+- *A living document that evolves through conversation*

+*If you're building production AI systems today, this framework might inspire new ways of thinking about trust, transparency, and adaptation—but it should be explored thoughtfully, not implemented blindly.
+The future of AI safety will likely require both the rigor of control paradigms and the flexibility of relational approaches.
+This exploration asks: What might the latter look like?*

+---